 Why do you hire gig workers and freelancers?

 In addition, there’s also the flexibility factor.
-Flexibility is great with freelancers since you can hire people from other time zones and they can easily offer you the work overnight.
+You can hire people from other time zones and they can easily offer you the work overnight.
 Most of the time freelancers also have their own team, which means a faster and more reliable delivery.
-Plus, there’s also the sign of freedom since you are free to work with any freelancer from anywhere in the world.
+Plus, you are free to work with any freelancer from anywhere in the world.
 It helps a lot and it also broadens the appeal and high standard you can provide.

-Moreover, all freelancers I worked with are professionals in their field.
+All freelancers I worked with are professionals in their field.
 Granted, there are scammers too, but if you use a reputable marketplace and you pay attention to who you are hiring you will be good to go for the most part.
-Having the ability to work with experienced people is always exciting and there’s certainly a lot of value and quality to be had here.
+Having the ability to work with experienced people is always exciting and there’s certainly a lot of value to be found there.

-Which is why I always recommend working with gig workers or freelancers.
-They make a living out of this, so they tend to be extremely serious and reputable, which is exactly why you should work with them in the first place.
+This is why I always recommend working with gig workers or freelancers.
+They make a living out of this, so they tend to be extremely serious and reputable.
+For this very reason, you should work with them in the first place.
 And while some freelancers are busy at times, most of them are always open for new projects and that’s what I really like.

 - Only use only reputable freelancer platforms to avoid any issues or scams

 - Use an escrow payment system to ensure that you are not dealing with scammers